 - Provide reports on regular reconciliation of DC and DB assets carried out and cash flow statements, detailing movement of monies at a DC member level.

 - Offer the open market option and statutory money purchase illustration to members with DC entitlements in line with legal requirements.

 - Ensure individual member data accurately reflects and separates DB and DC entitlements.

 If you are an employee benefit consultant or other adviser you should carry out the following actions.

 - Ensure advice to trustees on hybrid structures states the advantages and disadvantages of such schemes and considers the employer’s future growth strategies.

 - Offer appropriate investment choices to DC members that consider the member population’s risk appetite.
 Where the same investment funds are used for DB and DC members, the approach should be justified and there should be clear segregation of assets.

 - Ensure advice to trustees and employers states the winding up strategies for hybrid schemes, their complexities and the different safeguards (including Pension Protection Fund) offered to DB and DC members.

 In general, you must manage the DB elements of hybrid schemes as if they were a DB scheme and manage the DC elements as if they were a DC scheme.
 Go to the sections on DB scheme management and DC scheme management.

-Guidance on how to manage the hybrid scheme that you run
+Guidance for trustees on how to manage the hybrid scheme that you run